-Part 4.
-Research and write 1-2 paragraphs, with citations, summarizing how the important tissues or metabolites of the plant are retrieved.
+Part 3.
+Present-day Use.
+Research and write 1-2 paragraphs, with citations, summarizing how the important tissues or metabolites of the plant are cultivated, retrieved, processed, and/or exploited.
 What products are made from them?

-Plant experts symposium: Prepare a poster on your plant, including information from Parts 1- 4 of the assignment, in an interesting and attractive way.
+Part 4.
+Historical and Modern Economic and/or Social Significance.
+Research and write 1-2 paragraphs, with citations, summarizing the history and current human usage of the plant.
+Who first used it?
+Who uses it now?
+Plant experts symposium: Prepare a poster on your plant, including information from Parts 1- 4 of the assignment, in an informative, interesting and attractive way.
 We will hold two sessions for presentation of the posters.
 Half of the class will present at each session, and the other half is expected to attend, circulate, and ask questions of the presenters.
 Presenters should prepare a 2-minute oral summary of their poster to give to those who are viewing it.